 On a number of occasions firearms were also reported as having been used alongside explosive weapons.
 While AOAV always tries to determine the casualties specifically caused by explosive weapons, in these incidents new sources are not always able to clarify which casualties were caused by which weapon type, particularly in incidents that involved large numbers of casualties.
 It is therefore possible that some casualties in these incidents may not have been caused by explosive weapons.[iii]

 Poorly secured or stockpiled explosive weapons can also cause unintended harm to civilians.
-AOAV recorded ten stockpile explosions in nine different countries around the world in 2013.[v]
+AOAV recorded three stockpile explosions around the world in 2021.[v]

 [i]For more information see www.insecurityinsight.org.